unicode-org/message-format-wg/experiments/stasm/spec/registry.md

 The implementations and tooling can greatly benefit from a structured definition of formatting and matching functions available to messages at runtime.
 The _registry_ is a mechanism for storing such declarations.
 They are portable and can be used by tooling to type-check and lint messages at authoring time or buildtime.

+## Use Cases

+The registry enables the following usage scenarios:

+* Localization quality:
+    * Type-check values passed into functions.
+    * Validate matching functions as being only used in selectors, formatting functions—only in placeholders.
+    * Verify the exhaustiveness of variant keys given a selector.

+* Localization workflow:
+    * Forbid edits to certain function options (e.g. `currency` options).
+    * Autogenerate variant keys for a given locale during XLIFF extraction.

+* Authoring experience:
+    * Autocomplete function names, as well as option names passed into functions.
+    * Autogenerate code snippet with all required variant keys.
+    * Display on-hover tooltips for function signatures with documentation.
+    * Validate option values in a linter.
+    * Restrict input in GUI by providing a dropdown with all viable option values.

 ## Data Model

 The registry contains descriptions of function signatures.
 The following DTD describes the data model of a registry definition.